WHAT A NIGHT!

-Sponsored by The Open Discourse Coalition at
+Sponsored by The Open Discourse Coalition

 Makoto Fujimura is an internationally renowned artist, writer, and arts advocate.
 His books include Art + Faith, Silence and Beauty, Refractions, and Culture Care.
 He is a former presidential appointee to the National Council on the Arts and the founder of IAMCultureCare (formerly known as International Arts Movement).